rsmp-nordic/rsmp_core/source/applicability/error_handling.rst

 SXL mismatch
 ^^^^^^^^^^^^

-If there is a mismatch of the SXL when receiving a CommandRequest or StatusRequest, which is not caught during communication handshake (See :ref:`rsmpsxl-version`), then this is considered a serious error resulting in MessageNotAck.
+If there is a mismatch of the SXL when receiving a command, status or alarm request, which is not caught during communication handshake (See :ref:`rsmpsxl-version`), then this is considered a serious error resulting in MessageNotAck.